 About two-hundred years prior to the time of Jesus and a hundred years after saw some would-be Jewish Messiahs come to power and popularity who led military efforts against Rome’s occupation.
 Each time, the Jewish leader was killed and humiliated by Rome’s military and emperor (see chapter 9, “The Kingdom Present and Future” in NT.
 Wright’s book Simply Jesus for a detailed account of this).
-Following Rome’s siege of Jerusalem in 70 CE/AD (just forty years after Jesus’ time)—aimed at putting a complete end to a large scale revolt by Jewish militia groups (broadly called the Zealots)—many Jews were killed within Jerusalem’s city limits.
+Following Rome’s siege of Jerusalem in 70 CE/AD (just forty years after Jesus’ time)—which was aimed at putting a complete end to a large scale revolt by Jewish militia groups (who were broadly called the Zealots)—many Jews were killed by Roman armies within Jerusalem’s city limits.
 This no doubt crushed the spirit of the Jewish people.
 When it became abundantly clear that every potential Messiah had failed, it began to raise the question as to whether their Messiah would ever come.
 This, in combination with the sack of Rome in 70 AD/CE, forced a national and religious reckoning.
 Rome had been the last in a long line of world empires who took control of Israel for the last five hundred years.
 And once again, the empires of the world appeared to win out against them.

 It cannot be overstated that the defeat of the Jewish people in the greatest city of the Land of their forefathers during the Jewish-Roman wars of the 60s and 70s AD/CE would have been incredibly crushing to their spirit as a people.
 This disappointment would create the collective space and opportunity for exploring other explanations and understandings of their Jewish national and religious identity.
 This would include how they understood their future as a people with a divine destiny and how to understand and live in the Land of their forefathers previously promised to them by Yahweh.